kelvyn-Wonder/School_Website/README.md

-This is a school website
+This is a Hope American International School Website